Breeding-Insight/bi-api/README.md

 To edit the config files directly, it is recommended to create dev versions of the config files and use then use dev run environments for maven and micronaut.

-1) Create a build.config.dev.properties file based on the build.config.properties file.
+1) Create a build.dev.properties file based on the build.properties file.
 Enter your values in the ${} placeholders.
 2) Create a settings.dev.xml file based on the settings.xml file.
 Enter your values in the ${} placeholders.
 3) Create an application-dev.yml file base on the application-prod.yml file.
 Enter your values in the ${} placeholders.
 4) Enter your values in the application-test.yml file directly.